stefanwichmann/kelvin/README.md

    2017/03/22 10:45:44 ⌘ Found bridge.
 Starting user registration.
    PLEASE PUSH THE BLUE BUTTON ON YOUR HUE BRIDGE...
    ```
 4. Now you have to allow Kelvin to talk to your bridge by pushing the blue button on top of your physical Hue bridge.
 Kelvin will wait one minute for you to push the button.
-If you didn't make it in time just start it again (Step 3)
+If you didn't make it in time just start it again with step 3.
 5. Once you pushed the button you should see something like:
    ```
    2017/03/22 10:45:41 Kelvin v0.0.7 starting up... 🚀